-So the present study aimed to assess the prevalence rate of sleep apnea by ApneaLink device, sleep disturbances, and their relationships with demographic factors in with children and adolescents According to the search, in Iran, we did not find a similar study with an emphasis on sleep apnea using this device.
+So the present study aimed to assess the prevalence rate of sleep apnea by ApneaLink disturbances, device, sleep and their relationships with demographic factors in children and adolescents with ADHD.
+According to the search, in Iran, we did not find a similar study with an emphasis on sleep apnea using this device.
 Also, most studies were reported the prevalence of sleep disturbances through questionnaires based on parents' opinions.
 Therefore, this study has novelty in our country.